-Rates do not include breakfast (from £10 an adult).
+Rates do not include breakfast (£11 for Continental; £16 for cooked too).
 Two-night minimum stay at weekends and bank holidays.

 The Pig takes its food and drink offering seriously and even the minibars aren’t safe: instead, they’re mini larders, stocked with all the homemade and local treats they could squeeze in, including some English sparkling wine, Otter Bitter beer from the brewery down the road, Devonshire fudge and Willie’s Cacao.

 At the hotel

 Free WiFi throughout, bikes to borrow, wellies.
 In rooms: TV, DVD player, Nespresso machine and Bramley bath products.